|

 shifted my thinking, even though I had not a clue how to

+do it.
 Our lives are defined by the decisions we make and

 the direction we take.
 Where I went for guidance on this